Kenji Fujimoto: Escape from North Korea

 Fujimoto has stated that he thought about leaving for Japan permanently on several occasions while in North Korea.
 On a visit to Japan in 1996, he was arrested after carrying a fake Dominican Republic passport.
 In March 2001, shortly before he escaped via China to Japan for fear he was being spied upon, he said he presented a videotape to Kim Jong Il of a sea urchin dish from a Japanese television show which he promised he would cook for him.
 Fujimoto said he would travel to Hokkaido to buy some sea urchin, to which Kim replied "That's a great idea.
 Go for it!"
 On travelling to Japan, Fujimoto did not return to North Korea, and started living in hiding, after allegedly being targeted by North Korean agents.
 He appeared on Japanese television with his face obscured as a "Kim Jong-il expert".
 After publishing his memoir, I was Kim Jong-il's Cook, he wore a bullet-resistant vest.

 Return to North Korea

 In June 2012, Fujimoto received an invitation from North Korean leader Kim Jong Un, and on July 21, 2012, flew to Pyongyang via Beijing.
+He was told that his family was sent to a coal mine but were brought back to Pyongyang to welcome Fujimoto, while his son died earlier as a result of a disease from hard labor.
 During his visit, he reportedly visited Kim Jong Un and his wife, and mentioned that Pyongyang had changed significantly over the previous decade.
-In 2017, Fujimoto opened a Japanese restaurant in Pyongyang.
+In 2017, Fujimoto opened Takahashi, a Japanese restaurant in Pyongyang.
 In June 2019, media reports suggested Fujimoto had been arrested.
 However, a month later, the British ambassador to North Korea, Colin Crooks, visited Fujimoto at his restaurant.
 Japanese tourists are refused visits.